 The mission of GHSL is to find and tell the stories of people who “stick their necks” out to make Sierra Leone a better place and to give then tools to succeed.
 When we broadcast these stories over traditional and social media, other citizens are inspired to take action too.
 This story-telling strategy is simple—but it’s worked in every culture for thousands of years. and it works here too.

-GHSL has to date honoured 10 Giraffe Heroes, most of them social, democratic and economic rights activists.
+Most of the Giraffe Heroes GHSL honors are social, democratic and economic rights activists.
 All are standing up against injustice, backwardness, and utter violations of people’s rights.
 All are doing something positive for the community.
 You can read their stories below.

 We have just started.
 There are many more Giraffe Heroes in Sierra Leone, working bravely to combat the effects of war, poverty, corruption and Ebola.
 Now their stories need to be told to the nation so they can inspire all of us to renew our hope and inspire us to step forward to help meet the severe challenges our country faces.

 Help GHSL find these “silent heroes” who have contributed so much and who can inspire present and future generations through their work.

 Do you know of a fellow Sierra Leonean—man or woman, young or old, from any tribal, economic, political, social, religious or professional background, who is acting bravely to help solve one of our country’s pressing problems?
 Those problems, well known to all of us, include poverty, poor infrastructure, mismanagement, corruption, arrant violations of democratic tenets and the mammoth challenges in almost every sphere of the country’s economy.

 If you do, email the information to me at Success Ibrahim Sei Kamara ‘email@example.com’ or on skype “successilicious22231”